ev3rshade/ev3rshade.com/README.md

 4. termrc functionality

 5. CSS styling.
-I did, however, design the color palette and picked the fonts and ascii art.
+However, I designed the color palette and ascii art and picked the fonts.